 - How they are going to achieve the result.

 - Possible pitfalls, bottlenecks, and tradeoffs that might affect the end result.

-IT Craft’s estimation process makes it possible to handle different types of requests:
+IT Craft’s estimation process allows to handle different types of requests:

 - general descriptions of app idea